lorecatta/ZikaModel/README.md

 ```

 At this point it might be useful to inspect some diagnostics to check that the
 model is actually doing what we want.
-The function `post_processing` reshape the
+The function `post_processing` reshapes the
-model outputs in a more convenient format and save plots of selected diagnostics.
+model outputs in a more convenient format and saves plots of selected diagnostics.

 ```
 post_processing(model_run$dat, "figures")